jufs128/scraping_vlr/README.md

 **Parameters to alter:**
 - You can alter the number of pages the algorithm will go through and the starting page when calling the function _get_stats()_ on cell number 8.
-- This code currently filters for tournaments with "Challengers" or "Champions" included in the name, this can aldo be altered on cell number 8, inside the function _get_stats()_.
+- This code currently filters for tournaments with "Challengers" or "Champions" included in the name, this can also be altered on cell number 8, inside the function _get_stats()_.